pranshurastogi29/fastai_audio_tutorials/README.md

 # fastai_audio_tutorials

-these are notebooks that i have written for some prototypes for fastai_audio developed by mogwai to see the fastai_audio library goto https://github.com/mogwai/fastai_audio
+these are notebooks that i have written for some prototypes for fastai_audio to see the fastai_audio library goto https://github.com/mogwai/fastai_audio